-- 1. This Section shall apply to a dispute between, on the one hand, an investor of one Contracting Party and, on the other hand, the other Contracting Party concerning treatment alleged to be a breach of a provision in Section 4 of this Agreement, which breach allegedly causes loss or damage to the investor or its investment(s). - 2.
-An investor may not submit a claim under this Section if the investment has been made through fraudulent misrepresentation, concealment, corruption, or similar bad faith conduct amounting to an abuse of process. - 3.
-The responding Contracting Party may deny the benefits of this Section to an investor within the meaning of Article 1(b) of this Agreement, which has changed its corporate structure with a main purpose to gain the protection of this Agreement at a point in time where a dispute had arisen or was foreseeable.
+1. This Section shall apply to a dispute between, on the one hand, an investor of one Contracting Party and, on the other hand, the other Contracting Party concerning treatment alleged to be a breach of a provision in Section 4 of this Agreement, which breach allegedly causes loss or damage to the investor or its investment(s).

+- 2. The Tribunal shall decline jurisdiction if the investment has been made through fraudulent misrepresentation, concealment, corruption, or similar bad faith conduct amounting to an abuse of process. - 3.
+The Tribunal shall decline jurisdiction if an investor within the meaning of Article 1(b) of this Agreement, which has changed its corporate structure with a main purpose to gain the protection of this Agreement at a point in time where a dispute had arisen or was foreseeable.
 This particularly includes situations where an investor has changed its corporate structure with a main purpose to submit a claim to its original home state.